Slavonia and Danube wine region vineyards along the river.

 Ilok

-• Known for both Graševina and aromatic Traminac
+• Known for both Graševina and aromatic Traminac.

-• Historic producer: Iločki Podrumi (international reputation)
+• Historic producer: Iločki Podrumi, with an international reputation.

-Ilok vineyards along the Danube River
+Ilok vineyards along the Danube River.

 Erdut & Baranja